 (Dismissal criteria)

-Reasons for proposing dismissal include serious business problems arising from a violation of the law or the Articles of Incorporation, circumstances that makes it difficult for the person to perform and continue in the job, and a reason for retirement that is stipulated by law.
+Reasons for proposing dismissal include serious business problems arising from a violation of the law or the Articles of Incorporation, circumstances that make it difficult for the person to perform and continue in the job, and a reason for retirement that is stipulated by law.
 In deliberating the dismissal of the president and CEO, the Nomination Committee will also take into consideration declining financial results and other such quantitative data.

-Corporate Governance Framework (As of June 25, 2024)
+Corporate Governance Framework (As of June 25, 2025)

 Overall Balance and Diversity of the Board of Directors